Image

 1. One Team Manager and at most one Team Member must report to Tournament Check-In upon arrival at the Tournament site.
 They will receive a Prop Zone Team Sign with their Team Name, Team Number, and Organization.

-2. Teams must NOT load props or equipment [henceforth “materials”] into the Prop Zone until after they have checked in, and received their Prop Zone Team Sign.
+2. Teams must NOT load props or equipment [“materials”] into the Prop Zone until after they have checked in, and received their Prop Zone Team Sign.

 3. The team must post the Prop Zone Team Sign conspicuously, preferably by taping it to a wall adjacent to their materials.
 Material that isn’t near a posted Prop Zone Team Sign may be discarded by custodial staff.